ArduPilot/ardupilot_wiki/common/source/docs/common-canbus-setup-advanced.rst

 Each physical interface can be virtually connected to one of up to three drivers that represent the protocols to be used.
-For example, the most common scenario will be with all interfaces connected to a UAVCAN driver.
+For example, the most common scenario will be with all interfaces connected to a DroneCAN driver.
 Such setup will provide redundancy for devices with up to three CAN interfaces and full functionality for devices with one CAN interface.

 Configuration settings